openUC2/openUC2.github.io/docs/01_Toolboxes/08_DiscoveryFluorescenceLASER/01_LASER_Fluoresence_smart_Microscope.md

 ![](./IMAGES/ledmatrix.png)

 ![](./IMAGES/probeinsert.png)
-3. **Install the movable Infinity-Objective**: Drill the objective into the attachment of the electronic Z-stage.
-Because in this Assembly the Z-stage lays flat on the ground choose the insert thats closest to the Z-stage.
+3. **Install the movable Infinity-Objective**: Drill the objective into the objective mount of the electronic Z-stage.
+As you can see, there are two RMS-inserts for the Objective, how to choose the right one?
+In this assembly, because the Z-stage lays flat on the ground choose the insert thats closest to the Z-stage (50mm distance).
 As shown below the lettering "stage" is placed upward.
+The second option on the other side (55mm distance) you need when you built the microscope not flat laying, but standing on the ground.
+Why?
+Because then there will be an extra puzzle piece between the electronic z-stage and the objektive-mount, so to make shure the obejctive is still in fokus you need 5mm more distance to accomodate für the puzzle piece.
-Innsert the technical pins on the long sides to attach the baseplates.
+Lastly insert the technical pins on the long sides to attach the baseplates.
 ![](./IMAGES/zstage.png)

 4. **Position the beamsplitter cube**: Insert the beamsplitter cube (you can leave it empty for now, it will be needed when assembling the fluorescence microscope).